nverma42/Chatbot/Pipeline.md

 But the original ordering in the text was S3, S0 and then S5, then our summary would in the original order. <=== Our novelty

+## Model Performance
+We evaluated two performance metrics, Model coherence and Model Perplexity.
+Model coherence indicates the coherence of topic words in the LDA model.
+The best coherence metric of 0.45 was obtained when number of topics were set to 7.
+The coherence metric of 0.45 indicates that topics are well formed, although there is a room for improvement.

+The perplexity metric indicates how good the natural language model is in its predictions/ In the context of Latent Dirichlet Allocation (LDA), perplexity is a measure of how well the model fits the given set of documents, similar to how it's used in language models.
+Specifically, for LDA, perplexity quantifies how "surprised" the model is by the words in a held-out test set of documents, based on the topics it learned during training.
+We obtained moderately good values for log perplexity in the range of [-8, -9]

+For LDA, a lower (more negative) log perplexity generally suggests better model fit to the data.
+If the LDA model achieves a very negative log-perplexity score and good topic coherence, it may be better at representing specific topics or contextually relevant topics for the data.

+Comparing the model with hugging face model : [mental-health-mistral-7b-instructv0.2-finetuned-V2] (https://huggingface.co/GRMenon/mental-health-mistral-7b-instructv0.2-finetuned-V2)